skyblue38/MLP-4SAwRust-2-Recursion/1-Factorials.md

     }
 }
 ```
-4. Run the code in `geany` using the *run* button.
+4. Compile and Run the code in `geany` using the *run* button.
 The following output was produced:
 ``` text
 0! = 1
 1! = 1